GKC Art, Engineering, & Pageantry Judging

 Judging and awards are a big part of

 the fun.
-At the Friday night judging, teams run a gauntlet of
+On Saturday morning, teams run a gauntlet of Art and

 flickr community photos